 Save Room for Falls Church Restaurant Week

-Find steak frites and house-made pastas among the specials at more than 60 participating Little City eateries from Jan.
-23 to Feb.
-1.
+Steak frites and house-made pastas are among the specials at more than 40 Little City eateries, and the promo's been extended through Feb.
+8.

 Chef Yuan Tang takes avocado toast up a notch with roasted squash, hazelnut salsa matcha and toasted pepitas at Ellie Bird in Falls Church, Virginia.
 (Photo by Nina Palazzolo)